-- Intrauteriene foetal death (see also Prenatal diagnostics)
+- Intra uterine foetal death (see also Prenatal diagnostics)

 - Hemato-oncological disorders (ALL, CLL, MM, MPN, MDS) (see Tumour genetics)

-Applications regarding array diagnostics for hemato-oncological disorders (ALL, CLL, MM, MPN, MDS) are made to the Tumour Genetics Laboratory.
+Please order array diagnostic requests for hemato-oncological disorders (ALL, CLL, MM, MPN, MDS) using the form of our Tumour Genetics Laboratory.

 Besides WES we also offer gene panels with a shorter turnaround time and full coverage of the exons including the intron-exon limits.